elmtree-askmo/cloudcannon-app/content/learn/nursing/outline-the-stepwise-approach-of-the-world-health-organization-pain-ladder.md

 url: /learn/nursing/questions/outline-the-stepwise-approach-of-the-world-health-organization-pain-ladder
 score: -1.0
 related_article1:
-    id: 169790
+    id: 169791
-    title: What factors can influence an individual's pain threshold?
+    title: >-
+        Why is patient-centered care important in pain assessment, and what are some effective communication strategies?
     subject: Nursing
-    url: /learn/nursing/questions/what-factors-can-influence-an-individuals-pain-threshold
+    url: /learn/nursing/questions/why-is-patientcentered-care-important-in-pain-assessment-and-what-are-some-effective-communication-strategies
 related_article2:
-    id: 169795
+    id: 169796
-    title: How can physical therapy contribute to non-pharmacological pain management?
+    title: >-
+        Discuss the emotional and cognitive effects of pain on a patient.
     subject: Nursing
-    url: /learn/nursing/questions/how-can-physical-therapy-contribute-to-nonpharmacological-pain-management
+    url: /learn/nursing/questions/discuss-the-emotional-and-cognitive-effects-of-pain-on-a-patient
 related_article3:
-    id: 169793
+    id: 169799
+    title: >-
-    title: What are the potential side effects of opioid use in pain management?
+        What measures can be taken to ensure patient safety in pain management?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-potential-side-effects-of-opioid-use-in-pain-management
+    url: /learn/nursing/questions/what-measures-can-be-taken-to-ensure-patient-safety-in-pain-management
 related_article4:
-    id: 169791
+    id: 169797
-    title: Why is patient-centered care important in pain assessment, and what are some effective communication strategies?
+    title: >-
+        What is the holistic approach to pain management, and why is it important?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-patientcentered-care-important-in-pain-assessment-and-what-are-some-effective-communication-strategies
+    url: /learn/nursing/questions/what-is-the-holistic-approach-to-pain-management-and-why-is-it-important
 related_article5:
-    id: 169801
+    id: 169794
-    title: What management strategies can be employed to address drug-seeking behavior?
+    title: >-
+        Describe the role of gabapentin in managing neuropathic pain.
     subject: Nursing
-    url: /learn/nursing/questions/what-management-strategies-can-be-employed-to-address-drugseeking-behavior
+    url: /learn/nursing/questions/describe-the-role-of-gabapentin-in-managing-neuropathic-pain
 ---

 &nbsp;